 - 1. The golden ratio

 - 2. Fibonacci numbers

 - 3. Catalan numbers

 - 4. Bell numbers

 - 5. Ramsey Theory (Intro: Scientific American 1990)

 - 6. Rational election procedures, Arrow's theorem

-- 7. Tilings (e.g., aperiodic tilings, the chess problem of the knights)
+- 7. Riemann Hypothesis

+- 8. Goldbach's Conjecture

-- 8. Fractal patterns, fractal dimension
+- 9. Fractal patterns, fractal dimension

-- 9. The shape of the suspension bridge cable; suspended cable (Wiki: catenary).
+- 10. The shape of the suspension bridge cable; suspended cable (Wiki: catenary).

-- 10. Tautochrone: solution and its history.
+- 11. Tautochrone: solution and its history.

-- 11. Foucalt's pendulum and holonomy.
+- 12. Foucalt's pendulum and holonomy.

-- 12. Cryptography (e.g. RSA)
+- 13. Cryptography (e.g. RSA)

-- 13. Error-correcting codes, Shannon's theorem
+- 14. Error-correcting codes, Shannon's theorem

+- 15. Markov chain (example: "What's in your wallet?!" by Pudwell and Rowland)

-- 14. The five color theorem (A much simpler version of four color theorem).
+- 16. The five color theorem (A much simpler version of four color theorem).

-- 15. p-adic integers.
+- 17. p-adic integers.

-- 16. The Koenigsburg bridge problem (or Eulerian Circuits).
+- 18. The Koenigsburg bridge problem (or Eulerian Circuits).

-- 17. The minimax theorem of von Neumann.
+- 19. The minimax theorem of von Neumann.

-- 18. Betting strategies in unfair games.
+- 20. Betting strategies in unfair games.

-- 19. Computing π : methods and history.
+- 21. Computing π : methods and history.

-- 20. Trisecting the angle.
+- 22. Trisecting the angle.

-- 21. Efficient computer implementation of the sin(x) function (find an implementation of the sin(x) function in a C compiler and explain the math that has gone into it).
+- 23. Efficient computer implementation of the sin(x) function (find an implementation of the sin(x) function in a C compiler and explain the math that has gone into it).

-- 22. Investigate and explain one of the following paradoxes:
+- 24. Investigate and explain one of the following "paradoxes":

 - (a) The Exchange Paradox

 - (b) Braess's Paradox

 - (c) Banach-Tarski Paradox

+- (d) Smale's Paradox

-- 23. Solve one of the following problems:
+- 25. Solve one of the following problems:

 - (a) Use the pigeonhole principle to prove that every rational number m/n has a decimal expansion that either terminates or repeats.
 In the case where a rational number has a repeating decimal expansion, find an upper bound (in terms of the denominator n) on the number of digits in the repeating part.
 (Hint: use long division, think about possible remainders; Wiki: pigeonhole principle).

 - (b) Write the integers 1 to n clockwise on a circle.
 Starting from 1 repeat the following steps: keep one number, erase one number, going clockwise until only one number remains.
 What is the general formula (as a function of n) for the remaining number?
 Example (do it!): 1, 2, 3, 4, 5, 6, 7 on a circle.
 We keep 1, erase 2, keep 3, erase 4, keep 5, erase 6, keep 7, erase 1, keep 3, erase 5, keep 7, erase 3.
 The answer is 7.

 - (c) You have 13 coins, one of which is fake: its weight is different, but you don't know whether it's lighter or heavier.
 You have balance scale that you can use to compare the weight of any two sets of coins.
 All coins must come from your set of 13 and you can not determine absolute weight of the coins.
 What is the minimal number of operations required to find the fake coin?
 Generalize to N initial coins.